 Janis' extracurricular musical adventures have also led to collaborations with Bernie Worrell (P-Funk, Talking Heads), Jennifer Hartswick and Natalie Cressman (Trey Anastasio Band), Allie Kral (Yonder Mountain String Band), Steve Molitz (Particle, Phil Lesh & Friends), Holly Bowling, and too many others to list.
 One of Janis' greatest joys as a bassist is playing with new musicians and experiencing the energy of a live show.

-Janis currently resides in Chicago IL and performs with original projects Family Groove Company and JJ & Dre, as well as with tribute acts Terrapin Flyer (Grateful Dead) and Big Suit (Talking Heads).
+Janis currently resides in Chicago IL and performs with original projects Family Groove Company and Sun Beard, as well as with tribute acts Terrapin Flyer (Grateful Dead), Big Suit (Talking Heads), and Johnny V's Wildflowers (Tom Petty).
 In her spare time, she teaches lessons and subs in several other groups.